-In the last ten years, WAA has grown by leaps and bounds, with over 1,000 participating locations nationwide, 2,500 fundraising groups and in 2016 will place over a million wreaths in total—all in the mission to Remember the fallen; Honor those who serve (and their families); and Teach our children about the high cost of the freedoms we enjoy each and every day.
+In the last ten years, WAA has grown by leaps and bounds, with over 1,600 participating locations nationwide, more than 2,500 fundraising groups and in 2016 placed over a million wreaths in total—all in the mission to Remember the fallen; Honor those who serve (and their families); and Teach our children about the high cost of the freedoms we enjoy each and every day.

 When you give $15 to sponsor a wreath, you will know exactly where those dollars are going, and that a veteran who gave his or her service or even made the ultimate sacrifice will never be forgotten.

 Best Practice and Oversight

 Early in 2016 WAA engaged a high profile legal firm, Venable LLP, to do a legal review of WAA's practices and policies to ensure that WAA's mission is always carried out in full compliance of all legal and best practice policies.